Kantano Habimana: Biography

 Habimana is often named as both the most popular animateur of RTLM and the animateur with by far the most airtime, with his segments having accounted for approximately 33% of the station’s broadcast content.
 Indeed, in one anthropological study conducted through on-the-ground research in Rwanda, both Hutus and Tutsis interviewed noted he was famous for his strong oratory skills.

 Prior to the genocide, Habimana took a more moderate line on racial issues than most adherents of Hutu Power.
 In December 1993, for example, Habimana stated the following while on air: "Not all Tutsis are wicked; some of them are wicked.
 Not all Hutus are good, some of them are wicked.
 Of the ethnic groups, there are some wicked...
 This shows that human nature remains the same among all the ethnic groups in Rwanda, among all the men in Rwanda.
 But what type of person got it into his head that the RTLM hates the Tutsis?"However, during the genocide, Habimana routinely announced exact whereabouts, names and license plate numbers of alleged RPF accomplices, inciting targeted violence and often murder on the named individuals by groups such as the Impuzamugambi and Interahamwe militias.
 Habimana gave advice to listeners on how to identify Tutsis, saying that an individual's height and physical appearance can determine if they're Tutsi.
-Habimana instructed listeners to "[l]ook at the person’s height and his physical appearance...
+Habimana instructed listeners to "[l]ook at the person's height and his physical appearance...
 Just look at his small nose and then break it”.

 Life post-genocide and reported death

 At a pre-genocide court hearing on March 15, 1994, for "the incitement of citizens against each other", Habimana would claim that RTLM broadcasters were "small fish" compared to RTLM executives such as Ferdinand Nahimana, and thus bore little responsibility for the genocide.

-Habimana reportedly died of AIDS in the Democratic Republic of Congo sometime between 1998 to 2002.
+Habimana reportedly died of AIDS in the Democratic Republic of Congo sometime between 1998 and 2002.